Platter garden

 Insect paradise

-The willows and flowers in the plateau garden are valuable to insects (host plants), but there is also a Tower of Babel.
-Designed and created by Underbug, this 3D printed clay palace offers everything an insect wants: shelter, water and food security.
+The willows and flowers on the plateau garden are valuable for insects (host plants), but there is also a Tower of Babel.
+This 3D-printed clay palace was designed and created by Underbug, and offers everything an insect could want: shelter, water and food security.

-The driving base of this garden consists of Amsterdam Canal Wood.
-There are slits between the kesps so that roots can hang in the water.
-Several different fiber cloths were applied to this, such as an elastic knitted nettle fabric (Netl), a hybrid non-woven coconut cloth with lightly woven jute thread (from Aalsburg), and a hand-woven piece of cattail fabric (Wicker).
-It is the heron's favorite fishing spot.
+The floating base of this garden consists of Amsterdam Canal Wood.
+Gaps have been left between the planks so that roots can hang in the water.
+Several different fibre fabrics have been applied to this, such as an elastic knitted nettle fabric (Netl), a hybrid non-woven coconut fabric with airy woven jute thread (Van Aalsburg), and a hand-woven piece of cattail fabric (Rietgoed).
+It is the heron's favourite fishing spot.

 Doeken op de plateautuin